Red and Glitter Gold on Forest Green ,Fabric Covered Embroidery Hoops. Wiltshire Berry Print

 Framing embroidery hoop wall art?

 My Embroidery hoops are a fantastically easy way to create your own wall art.
 Simply securing your work or decorative fabric of choice within the hoop and hanging with a ribbon of your choice.
 All my hoops come with an easy to follow framing tutorial.

 Your hoops are hand made made to order, however I know many of you use my hoops to frame your gifts for special occasions so if you are on a deadline please let me know.
 I will do my best to complete your order as fast as possible.

-What do Liberty of London say about about their iconic Wiltshire Berry Print?
+What do Liberty of London say about the iconic Wiltshire Berry Print?

 Wiltshire Berry is a classic leaf and berry pattern, designed for Liberty Fabrics in 1933.
 Like Betsy, it was created by the mysterious designer known only by the initials D.S.